-The recent Florida school shooting has again propelled issues surrounding gun violence into the forefront of our national dialogue.
+The Florida school shooting once again propelled issues surrounding gun violence into the forefront of our national dialogue.

-The Core Practopian beliefs may seem very broad and general, but I’d like to illustrate how they can be usefully employed in a specific debate such as this one.
+The big ideas at The Practical Utopian may seem very broad and general, but I’d like to illustrate how they can be usefully employed in a specific debate such as this one.

 Let’s try to remember that, when all is said and done, if we haven’t advanced our mission, then we’ve failed.
 This is the ultimate acid test for the direction of our discussions: we’re trying to create a better tomorrow.
 In this case, we’re trying to create a future in which fewer innocent people are killed by guns.

 We believe in striving for balance between competing concerns.
 Although all of the values on this list are important to us, we have no desire to establish any one of them as fundamentally absolute.